-Germany boasts an excellent childcare system, with certain cities offering daycare subsidies (more so in former east Germany, although it becoming more common in the west).
+Germany boasts an excellent childcare system, with certain cities offering daycare subsidies (more so in former East Germany, although it is becoming more common in the west).

 Staple foods are not too expensive in Germany, although upmarket supermarkets such as Rewe and Tegut are more expensive.
 If you shop at Lidl and Aldi, you can save between 10 and 15%.